mizhi/mimecat/README.md

 There are also other issues with `mimetypes`, but I don't want to bag on it.
-[Other](https://mail.python.org/pipermail/python-dev/2009-July/090928.html) [people](http://lucumr.pocoo.org/2009/3/1/the-1000-speedup-or-the-stdlib-sucks/), more talented than me, have done that already.
+[Other](https://mail.python.org/pipermail/python-dev/2009-July/090928.html) [people](http://lucumr.pocoo.org/2009/3/1/the-1000-speedup-or-the-stdlib-sucks/), more talented than I, have done that already.

 My goals for `mimecat` are to keep track of MIME types, their associated extensions, and allow inspection of their associations.